 - 20 percent of bipolar disorder sufferers will commit suicide.

-Any health condition that has a 20 percent mortality rate should be considered a public health priority, and this statistic highlights how important it is for individuals with bipolar disorder to seek treatment as soon as their symptoms appear.
+Any health condition that has a 20 percent mortality rate should be considered a public health priority, and this statistic highlights how important it is for individuals to seek treatment for bipolar as soon as their symptoms appear.

 Signs and Symptoms of Bipolar Disorder